avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 ### Dimensions

-There are four dimensions that will be used to approximate the computational cost, or "gas" usage, of a transaction:
+There are four dimensions that will be used to approximate the computational cost, or "gas" consumption, of a transaction:

 1. Bandwidth $B$ is the amount of network bandwidth used for transaction broadcast.
 This is set to the size of the transaction in bytes.
 2. Reads $R$ is the number of state/database reads used in transaction execution.
 3. Writes $W$ is the number of state/database writes used in transaction execution.
 4. Compute $C$ is the total amount of compute used to verify and execute a transaction.

-For each transaction, gas $G$ can be computed (TODO: The weights for each dimension must be specified prior to this ACP being considered "Implementable"):
+The gas consumption $G$ of a transaction is:

 $$G = B + R + W + C$$

+TODO: Each dimension will not be equally weighted as shown above.
+The correct weights for each dimension must be specified prior to this ACP being considered "Implementable"

 A future ACP could remove the merging of these dimensions to granularly meter usage of each resource in a multidimensional scheme.

 ### Mechanism

-This mechanism aims to maintain a target gas usage $T$ per second and adjusts the fee based on the excess gas usage $x$, defined as the difference between the current gas usage and $T$.
+This mechanism aims to maintain a target gas consumption $T$ per second and adjusts the fee based on the excess gas consumption $x$, defined as the difference between the current gas consumption and $T$.

 At the start of building/executing block $b$, $x$ is updated: